 Priority III: All interior neighborhood streets.

 When a major snow event is in progress, every effort is made to keep Priority I and II streets clear.
 Usually, the snowplow operators can complete all Priority I and II streets in four (4) to eight (8) hours.
-Once the major roads are clear, the snow plow operators begin clearing the Priority III and IV streets, which may require 24 to 48 hours to clear.
+Once the major roads are clear, the snow plow operators begin clearing all interior neighborhood streets and providing access to cul-de-sacs and dead end streets; this usually requires an additional 24 to 48 hours.
 De-icing materials are applied as needed throughout the duration of a snow event, with major streets, bridges, intersections, hills and curves receiving priority attention.
 As a major storm moves through the area, city crews will continue efforts to ensure streets are properly plowed and de-iced.
 Residents are reminded that Portage has 219 miles of city streets to plow and the plow trucks normally travel through heavy snow at speeds of only 15 to 25 mph.
 Major thoroughfares receive primary attention and are kept as clear as possible.

 To improve the efficiency and effectiveness of City of Portage snowplowing operations, residents are asked to abide by city ordinances and state law: